Home | The Financial Page

 2/22/2011

 Since I have been asked this questions several times recently, I decided to comment on it here.
 Many people have been watching closely the goings-on in the Middle East and are very concerned for what the consequences might be here in the United States.
 Their question was: how worried am I about all of this?
-Well to be honest, I am concerned for how these events may ultimately effect people living here in the U.S., but personally, I am not worried.
+Well to be honest, I am concerned for how these events may ultimately affect people living here in the U.S., but personally, I am not worried.

 "Concerned" simply means keeping track, more or less, of what's going on and then taking any actions or making any preparations that may be warranted.